 Permaculture is deeply indebted to the rooted generational wisdom of the indigenous peoples of the lands where we work, live, and heal.
-We grow gratefully in the shade of the seed breeders, the land tenders, the song and story keepers, and all those who knew how to dance in beauty with the beat of the great music of earth.
+We grow gratefully in the shade of the seed breeders, the land tenders, the song and story keepers, and all those who knew how to be harmony to the great music of earth.
 If you are inspired to support our local indigenous peoples, please consider giving to the Occaneechi Saponi, the Haliwa Saponi, the Cherokee, the Lumbee, and the other indigenous wisdom keepers* of this land that feeds and shelters us.
-May the beauty of these cultures of memory remind us that we all come from peoples who once knew how to live with grace and cooperation with land and our neighbors and may we all find home.

 *please let me know if I’m missing anyone from North Carolina